The Battle of Britain

 By 31 October the British were confident that there would be no invasion in 1940.
 The Blitz, however, continued unabated and would eventually result in nearly 40,000 civilian deaths.
 Nevertheless the battle for control of the air over Britain had been decisively won by the RAF, and in particular Air Marshals Dowding and Park.

 Victory in the Battle of Britain not only saved the United Kingdom from invasion, but also in the long-term saved Europe too.
-For the first time, Nazi Germany had been unable to impose its will on the rest of Europe through threat or military might, and its vaunted Luftwaffe had tasted defeated in battle.
+Nazi Germany plans to impose its will on Europe was twarted for the first time, through threat or military might, and its vaunted Luftwaffe had tasted defeat in battle.
 Britain would remain as a bastion of freedom and hope off the coast of occupied Europe.

 When Hitler invaded the Soviet Union in the summer of 1941, Britain was able to send the armaments and supplies that would prove vital as Russia teetered on the edge of defeat for the first eighteen months.
 When the United States of America entered the war in December, 1941, the British Isles acted as a stronghold and launching pad from which the United Nations could take the war back to Germany; initially through the Combined Bomber Offensive, and later as the springboard for Allied armies to re-enter the continent and begin the liberation of western Europe.

 A National Memorial to the Battle of Britain stands at Capel-le-Ferne near Dover in Kent.
 It was the idea of Geoffrey Page, who had been shot down and badly burned as a Hurricane pilot during the Battle.
 The Memorial, whose centrepiece is a sculpture of a seated airman looking out across the Strait of Dover, was unveiled by Her Majesty Queen Elizabeth the Queen Mother in July 1993.
 Geoffrey Page died in August 2000, shortly after attending the annual Memorial Day.